 American icing or american buttercream (ABC) is probably that buttercream you had at that last kid’s birthday party you went too.
 Or that kind you grew up on.

 Sometimes it gets a bad rep for being too sweet.
 Or grainy.
 Ugh.
 But I promise you this recipe is not.
 American buttercream is one of the beaten butter types of buttercream.
-Flour and German buttercream also fall into this category.
+Ermine frosting and German buttercream also fall into this category.
 This type of buttercream is made by first beating the butter and then adding in a sweet base.
 In this case, powdered sugar.

 What Are The Main Types Of Buttercream Frosting?